Slovis throws 5 touchdowns, No. 16 USC rallies to beat UCLA

+“I knew if we just had one more opportunity that they would make something happen.
+That’s just who this team is,” he said.
+“I’ve always felt great quarterbacks shine when the game is on the line, and I’ve watched No. 9 in three situations just do what championship quarterbacks do.
+And he’s done it against this league now his whole career.”

-Gary Bryant returned the kickoff 63 yards to the Bruins 43, Slovis connected with Tyler Vaughns on a 35-yard reception and St. Brown caught his second TD of the game on the next play.
+Gary Bryant returned the kickoff 63 yards to the Bruins 43, and Slovis connected with Tyler Vaughns on a 35-yard reception despite great coverage by UCLA’s Mo Osling III.
+St. Brown the caught his second TD of the game on the next play.

-Slovis completed 30 of 47 passes for 344 yards with two touchdowns each to St. Brown and Drake London.
-Vaughns caught eight passes for 110 yards and Vavae Malepeai ran for 110 yards in the 90th Crosstown Showdown.
+“I overthrew Tyler earlier in the game, so I just wanted to give him a chance to make a spectacular catch,” said Slovis, who is the first USC quarterback since Sam Darnold to have five passing TDs in two straight games.
+“Then, on the goal line, we saw man again.
+We had a run called but I checked it over to Amon-Ra, and that worked out for us.
+Probably gave coach Helton a bit of a tough time, but it worked out for us.”

 The Trojans clinched the Pac-12 South title earlier in the day when Utah beat Colorado.

+“At this point we’ve been through that situation so many times that I feel like everyone kind of has their cool and has that experience from those other games, it really helps,” said Slovis, who completed 30 of 47 passes for 344 yards and two interceptions.
+“This is probably the most difficult situation we’ve had time-wise but none of the guys seemed fazed, and that definitely helps when you’re in that pressure situation.”

+St. Brown and Drake London each had two touchdown receptions, Vaughns caught eight passes for 110 yards and Malepeai ran for 110 yards in the 90th Crosstown Showdown.

-The Trojans trailed 28-10 early in the third quarter before scoring touchdowns on five of their seven second-half drives.
+USC trailed 28-10 early in the third quarter before scoring touchdowns on five of its seven second-half drives.
 USC was still down 35-23 at the start of the fourth quarter before Malapei’s 10-yard run, and London scored his second TD on a 9-yard reception.
 USC went for two after London’s score but couldn’t convert.

+“Slovis is one of the top QBs in the nation, so they were going to adjust,” UCLA coach Chip Kelly said.
+“It was kind of like a heavyweight fight where both sides were hitting blows.
+We had a shot at the end but didn’t convert.”

 Thompson-Robinson was 30 of 36 for 364 yards with four touchdowns and two interceptions.
-Demetric Felton rushed for 90 yards and had two TDs receiving, and Craig Dulcich had eight receptions for 167 yards.
+Demetric Felton rushed for 90 yards and had two TDs receiving, and Craig Dulcich had eight receptions for 167 yards, including a 69-yard touchdown in the third quarter for UCLA’s longest play of the season.

-After Brittain Brown’s 15-yard run put the Bruins up by more than two touchdowns, USC scored 13 straight points on Slovis’ TD passes to Vaughns and St. Brown.
-The Bruins went up 35-23 when Thompson-Robinson connected with Dulcich for a 69-yard score one play after Slovis was intercepted by Stephan Blaylock.

-Felton gave the Bruins a 14-0 lead with 8:41 remaining in the first half on a 21-yard reception.
-After USC scored 10 straight points which included a 65-yard connection from Slovis to London, Felton put UCLA up 21-10 at halftime on a 12-yard grab with 20 seconds remaining in the first half.
+“This isn’t a normal game or a normal loss.
+This one hurts,” Thompson-Robinson said.

 STREAKING

 Talanoa Hufanga intercepted a pass for the fourth straight game during the fourth quarter, which led to London’s second touchdown.
+He is the first USC player since Sammy Knight in 1996 to pick off a pass in four straight games.

 RARE SCORE